Skip to content

 No foreign substances - a very natural method for skin rejuvenation

-Since PRP is a body’s own product without any additives, the treatment is excellently tolerable.
-During the PRP lifting, no additional substances are added to the autologous blood.
-Since everyone tolerates their own blood, allergic reactions or other severe side effects are practically excluded.
+Since PRP is a substance produced naturally by the body and contains no additives, the treatment is extremely well tolerated.
+During a PRP lift, no additional substances are added to the patient’s own blood.
+Because everyone tolerates their own blood, allergic reactions or other serious side effects are virtually impossible.

-PRP is thus an ideal wrinkle treatment for patients who find it particularly important to have no foreign materials in their face, for example, because they have a strong tendency to allergies, or because for various reasons, treatment with hyaluronic acid or Botox is not an option for them.
+PRP is therefore an anti-wrinkle treatment that is ideal for patients for whom it is particularly important to avoid any foreign substances in their face—for example, because they have a strong tendency toward allergies, or because, for various reasons, treatment with hyaluronic acid or Botox is not an option for them.

-The most common side effects of a vampire lift are small bruises or slight swelling, which disappear after a few days.
+The most common side effects of a vampire facelift are small bruises or mild swelling, which disappear after a few days.

 No downtime

-The treatment is performed on an outpatient basis in one of the offices in Vienna or Baden, and patients can go home immediately afterwards.
-They may have minor hematomas (bruises) on their face, or if PRP was combined with needling, the entire face may be reddened, but they can perform normal daily activities without restrictions.
+The treatment is performed on an outpatient basis at one of our clinics in Vienna or Baden, and patients can go home immediately afterward.
+They may have minor bruising on their face, or, if PRP was combined with needling, their entire face may be reddened, but they can carry out their normal daily activities without any restrictions.

 You look absolutely natural afterwards

-As aesthetic procedures become more popular, unfortunately, more and more frightening examples of poorly done treatments are also seen.
-Both in distant Hollywood and in Vienna, we unfortunately often see people who, for example, can no longer move their faces or have strangely altered facial shapes.
-The reasons for this are often poor facelifts, too much Botox, or fillers that have been poorly used.
-This cannot happen to you with PRP lifting.
-The plasma has no volume effect, but only improves skin quality and stimulates regeneration and collagen synthesis.
-Once any small swellings and hematomas have subsided after the treatment, no one will notice that you’ve ‘had something done’, but many people will notice your fresher appearance.
+Unfortunately, as aesthetic procedures become more popular, we also see more and more alarming examples of poorly performed treatments.
+Whether in Hollywood or here in Vienna, we unfortunately keep seeing people who, for example, can no longer move their faces at all or have strangely altered facial contours.
+The reasons for this are often botched facelifts, excessive use of Botox, or fillers that were applied incorrectly.
+This cannot happen with a PRP lift.
+The plasma has no volumizing effect; it simply improves skin quality and stimulates regeneration and collagen synthesis.
+Once any minor swelling and bruising have subsided after the treatment, no one will notice that you’ve “had something done,” but many people will notice your fresher appearance.

 Combination of PRP Treatment with Other Methods

-The PRP treatment can be very well combined with other minimally invasive aesthetic procedures upon request, such as products with hyaluronic acid (fillers, skin boosters, or Profhilo) or Botox.
-To minimize side effects, however, I recommend dividing these treatments into different sessions that are a few weeks apart.
+PRP therapy can be easily combined with other minimally invasive aesthetic treatments upon request, such as products containing hyaluronic acid (fillers, skin boosters, or Profhilo) or Botox.
+However, to minimize side effects, I recommend spreading these treatments out over several sessions, spaced a few weeks apart.

-Another very popular treatment option is the combination of vampire lifting with microneedling.
-In this form of vampire lifting, the skin of the face is first numbed with a local anesthetic ointment and then needled with the so-called Dermapen.
-Afterwards, the PRP is applied.
-Due to the numerous microchannels created in the skin during needling, the active ingredients in the blood plasma can now penetrate even deeper into the skin.
-The micro-injuries lead to an even stronger stimulation of collagen synthesis, which is why small wrinkles are smoothed out even more effectively.
-Due to the effect of the body’s own growth factors in the PRP, wound healing occurs faster, so that the skin recovers more quickly after microneedling.
+Another very popular treatment option is the Combination of the vampire facelift with microneedling.
+In this form of the vampire facelift, the facial skin is first numbed with a topical anesthetic cream and treated with microneedling using a device known as a Dermapen.
+The PRP is then applied.
+Thanks to the numerous microchannels created in the skin during the microneedling process, the active ingredients in the blood plasma can now penetrate even deeper into the skin.
+The micro-injuries result in an even stronger stimulation of collagen synthesis, which is why small wrinkles are smoothed out even more effectively.
+The effect of the body’s own growth factors in the PRP leads to faster wound healing, so that the skin recovers more quickly after microneedling.

 Preferred Areas of Application for PRP